Cutio

 Model Hard F1 Soft F1 Gap

-Hard F1 ranges from 80.6% to 85.9%, while soft F1 never exceeds 8.9%.
-This suggests the benchmark's difficulty is bimodal — clear-cut segments are solved well, but ambiguous edge cases remain open.
+Hard F1 ranges from 83.4% to 88.0%, while soft F1 ranges from 0.0% to 29.4%.
+This suggests the benchmark's difficulty is tiered — clear-cut segments are solved well, but ambiguous edge cases remain much harder.
 The soft tier effectively measures a model's ability to handle content that even experts disagree on.

 > Timing Accuracy